 A Bird Control Team

 There are various species of birds nest in the vast wetlands around the Daxing Airport.
 Bird control not only protects the airport but the natural ecosystem.

-The laser bird control devices are the main equipments used in Daxing Airport.
+The laser bird control devices are the main equipment used in Daxing Airport.

 A young bird controlling team at Daxing International Airport.

-Mr Hu Ge, one of China’s best and most popular actors who stars in China’s celebrated TV series Nirvana In Fire and in Cannen’s Best Film nominee The Wild Goose Lake, takes a tour in the brand new Daxing International Airport.
+Mr Hu Ge, one of China’s best and most popular actors who stars in China’s celebrated TV series Nirvana In Fire and in Cannen’s Best Film nominee The Wild Goose Lake, takes a tour of the brand new Daxing International Airport.